Ricoledan/Ricoledan/README.md

-# Yerrr! 👋🏾
+# Yerrr!
+I'm Ricardo 👋🏾

-My name is Ricardo and I'm a Full-Stack AI Engineer currently doing R&D @deloitte.
+Currently doing research and development @Deloitte.
+I design intelligent systems at the intersection of AI, blockchain, and quantum technologies.
+My work is rooted in systems thinking and driven by cross-domain innovation—transforming complex research into scalable, real-world solutions.

 ## About Me